FAQs

 Who can I contact with questions?

-Reach out to City of Edina Director of Engineering Chad Millner at cmillner@EdinaMN.gov or 952-826-0318.
+Reach out to City of Edina Public Works Director & City Engineer Chad Millner at cmillner@EdinaMN.gov or 952-826-0318.